 I have always been interested in the different commemorative paint schemes on aircraft.
 While doing research for another model I came across some MIG-29’s from the Polish Air Force that commemorates the hero’s of Kosciuszko.
 The Kosciuszko squadron (also known as the 303 Polish Fighter Squadron) was a squadron of Polish pilots who escaped Poland after Germany invaded it in 1939 and flew Hawker Hurricanes and later Spitfires out of England.
-The attain fame during the Battle of Britain with 126 kills for the squadron.
+They attained fame during the Battle of Britain with 126 kills for the squadron.
 The MIG-29’s were painted for the 2012 Royal International Air Tattoo.

 I Built this in February of 2015.
 I chose the Academy MIG-29A Fulcrum and Caracal Models (CD48029) Hero’s of Kosciuszko Part 1 decal set honoring Flight Office Miroslaw Feric.
 The kit comes with six sprue trees molded in light gray and on clear.
 To start with the cockpit has basic details and seat.
 I opted to use the Ares (4074) MIG-29 Resin Cockpit Set to replace the kit cockpit.
 The seat and the cockpit tub were detailed and painted.
 The cockpit fit very well into the fuselage.